tmaiaroto/li3_bootstrap/README.md

 It makes for a very good way to play with Lithium, but is also strong enough to be the foundation of many projects.

 Just want to get started?
-To install, create a new web site on your server and in the webroot, execute the following command:
+To install, create a virtual host (or whatever you do) and in the empty site webroot, execute the following command:
 ```bash <(curl -s https://raw.github.com/tmaiaroto/li3_bootstrap/master/_build/bootstrap.sh)```

 ### What it Comes With